Squibs/freeCodeCampOLD/Front End Development Certification/object-oriented-and-functional-programming/README.md

   return b - a;
 });

-// b-a sorts from larget to smallest ... use a - b for smallest to largest; if no compare (callback) function is passed in it will convert the values to strings and sort alphabetically.
+// b-a sorts from largest to smallest ... use a - b for smallest to largest; if no compare (callback) function is passed in it will convert the values to strings and sort alphabetically.
 ```

 ---